ShwetaNagapure/IEEE-AI-ML-Internship-2025-epileptic-seizure-Predictions-/LSTM_Model_PN001/readme.md

 ##  Dataset

 We use EDF recordings containing annotated seizure events.
-The dataset consists of 5 EDF files:
+For this prototype, we only use data from patient PN00, extracted from the Siena Scalp EEG Database 1.0.0.

 - `PN00-1.edf`
 - `PN00-2.edf`